 A day or two prior to surgery you will be given your arrival time.
 Please arrive at the Kimmel Outpatient building at the designated time you were provided.
-Surgery will take place in the Kimmel Building and you will then be admitted and transferred to Waters 3 Medical/Surgical floor or Palm Beach Children's Hospital if you are 18 and under.
-Surgery time can be anywhere from two to three hours including anesthesia and prep time.
-Your hospital stay ranges from two to four days, depending upon your individual progress.
+Surgery will take place in the main hospital (you will be transferred from the Kimmel Building on a stretcher once you are prepped for surgery) and you will then be admitted and transferred to St. Mary's Palm Beach Children's Hospital or Waters 3 (adults aged 18+).
+Spinal fusion surgery typically takes six to eight hours and the expected inpatient hospital stay ranges from three to five days, depending upon your individual progress.